friends-ce-3-group/capstone-documentation/README.md

 | us-west-2a (Primary) <br> us-west-2b (Secondary) | MySQL | AWS KMS | Yes | Yes | Disabled <br> *To be reviewed in future* |

-A read replica is instantiated to augment the primary RDS instance.
-This helps to distribute the load and prevents read-intensive queries from impacting the performance of the primary instance.
+A read replica is deployed to augment the primary RDS instance.
+Its purpose is to distribute the load and prevent read-intensive queries from degrading the performance of the primary instance.
 The read replica also provides redundancy for read operations; if the primary instance becomes unavailable, applications can still read from the read replica.
-It can also serve as a recovery data source when the data in the primary RDS instance is lost.
+It also serves as a recovery data source when the data in the primary RDS instance is lost.

 ## SRE Aspect 3: Monitoring Dashboard (Cloudwatch & Grafana)

 <img src="images/image-monitoring.png" width="250">

 Monitoring includes metrics, text logging, structured event logging, distributed tracing and event introspection.
-The application uses four AWS CloudWatch services, mainly CloudWatch Metrics, CloudWatch Logs, CloudWatch Alarms, and CloudWatch Dashboard to conduct monitoring.
+The application uses four AWS CloudWatch services, mainly CloudWatch Metrics, Logs, Alarms, and Dashboards to conduct monitoring.
 We also set up Grafana dashboards to compare and contrast the graphical and configuration aspects of both tools.

 | Type | Link |
 | ---- | ---- |